kusoroadeolu/sse-client/README.md

 # Sse Client
 Sse client is a simple to use but feature rich sse client that I made for fun.
-Sse client is inherently thread safe.
+Sse client is thread safe.

 ## How to use
 Using the sse client is very honestly simple.